His lifestyle can reduce his fertility

 Smoking may reduce sperm count and with fewer sperm, fertility is reduced.
 Smoking may also impact the success rate of IVF cycles, so fertility specialists ask patients to quit smoking for four to six months before treatments begin to improve IVF success.
 There are some studies that associated male smoking with an increased risk of miscarriage.

 Excessive consumption of alcohol can make it difficult for men to achieve and maintain an erection.
 Without an erection, ejaculation does not typically occur, which means conception is impossible.
 Alcohol may also lower testosterone levels so even if there are no erection problems, sperm count may be too low to cause pregnancies.
 Alcohol consumption may also degrade the health of sperm – increasing the risk of miscarriage.

-Illegal drugs and male fertility.
 Illegal drugs, both natural and manufactured, are associated with lowered sperm count and decreased sperm motility.
 Drug use may also be associated with increased alcohol intake and smoking, which increases the risk of infertility problems.

 Anabolic steroids increase testosterone production.
 When supplemental testosterone is available, the testes may shut down sperm production.
 This causes infertility problems.
 Stopping anabolic steroid intake may reverse the problem, but not in every case.

 Other simple choices that may reduce fertility.
 In addition to limiting or stopping negative lifestyle choices that impact fertility, men can also make a few simple changes to increase fertility – such as: